-Serbia: Despite the crisis in the oil market, NIS remains stable3.
-August 2020. / News Serbia Energy
+Serbia: Despite the crisis in the oil market, NIS remains stable, News Serbia Energy

 CFO of Serbian oil company NIS Anton Cherepanov said that the priorities of NIS until the end of the year will be the realization of capital investments, reduction of costs and preservation of the company’s liquidity.
 According to him, NIS is achieving good operational indicators despite the crisis, but the financial results are under the influence of unfavorable macroeconomic circumstances.